igormesaros84/Az204/Az-204/Implement Azure Functions/Durable Functions.md

 Describe how actions are executed and the order in which actions are executed.

 ## Activity functions
-Activity functions are the basic unit of work in a druable function orchestration.
-The task invole checking the inventory, charging the customer, and creating a shipment.
+Activity functions are the basic unit of work in a durable function orchestration.
+The task involve checking the inventory, charging the customer, and creating a shipment.
 Each task would be a separate activity function.

 ## Entity functions
 They define operations for reading and updating small pieces of state.
-We often refer to these stateful entities as durable entities.Thy are functions with special trigger type, *entity trigger*.
+We often refer to these stateful entities as durable entities.They are functions with special trigger type, *entity trigger*.

 ## Client functions
 Any non-orchestrator function can be a client function.
 What makes a function a client function is its use of the *durable client output binding*.